Tactical Combat Casualty Care

 NAEMT’s Tactical Combat Casualty Care course introduces evidence-based, life saving techniques and strategies for providing the best trauma care on the battlefield under the auspices of the PHTLS program.
 It is the only TCCC course endorsed by the American College of Surgeons.

 *All required materials will be provided for the attending student!

-Length of Training – Sixteen hours of training through 2 days of classroom and scenario-based training.
+Length of Training – Sixteen hours of training and continued educational credit is available through 2 days of classroom and scenario-based training.

 Upcoming Classes!
 Click the links below for the class/dates